 Mr. Polanski has expressed concern for the subjects, in particular Ms. Saltonstall.
 He maintains that again she had confided in him that she fears Mr. Wilkes because he has been visiting her in her dreams.
-She went as far as to say she had attempted to physically turn him away in her dream but she was overpowered by the man.
+She went as far as to say she had attempted to physically turn him away in her dream, but the man overpowered her.
 She woke horrified by this and told Mr. Polanski that she had been attacked.
-He calmed her down and helped her understand that it was just a dream and in part, due to the research, that she is experiencing her dreams more vividly than she normally would.
-This was why all of it seemed so real, but to rest assured it was still only a dream.
+He calmed her down and helped her understand that it was just a dream and, in part, due to the research, she is experiencing her dreams more vividly than she usually would.
+That was why it all seemed so real, but to rest assured, it was still only a dream.

 November 30th, 1934

 Against the better wishes of Ms. Withers, I have moved to the next phase with Mr. Wilkes.
 He has shown incredible aptitude at staying in deep Delta level sleep for long periods.
 We are working on his ability to manipulate the environment of the dream.
 He shows remarkable promise at augmenting his dreams as well as dictating what he is dreaming.
 Once he can control environments consistently, we can move on to attempting to affect his physical body in the dream.
-This will be a major breakthrough.
-If he can affect his waking self by actions performed in the dream state we will be ready for the final phase of the research.
+It will be a significant breakthrough.
+If he can influence his waking self by actions performed in the dream state, we will be ready for the research's final phase.